edgararuiz/ecodown/README.md

 from that of the Quarto site.
 Again, the idea is that the Quarto site is being used to document multiple packages.

-This means that the package’s source will be external to the Quarto-site repository, so it is likely that the latest bits will have to be cloned from Git.
+This means that the package’s source will be external to the Quarto site’s repository, so it is likely that the latest bits will have to be cloned from Git.

 `ecodown` uses the package’s source to produce the documentation.
 Use `package_clone_git_repo()` to download the the package.
 By default, it